Safran CEO cautious on supply chain once Boeing grounding lifted

 “It is usually recommended to go up by 5 a month every 6 months, otherwise you can lose everyone (suppliers),” he said.

-He declined to comment directly on Boeing production plans, but his comments suggest Boeing may not find it easy to reach 57 a month until 2021, even if the MAX is ungrounded this year.
+He declined to comment directly on Boeing production plans, but his comments suggest the planemaker may not find it easy to reach 57 a month until 2021, even if the MAX is ungrounded this year.

 Boeing’s current plan implies output increases every four months instead of every six, a rate of change in the supply chain that Petitcolin described as ambitious.